khalidsalomao/SimpleHelpers.Net/README.md

 Synchronization helper: a static lock collection associated with a key.

 NamedLock manages the lifetime of critical sections that can be accessed by a key (name) throughout the application.
-It also have some helper methods to allow a maximum wait time (timeout) to aquire the lock and safelly release it.
+It also have some helper methods to allow a maximum wait time (timeout) to acquire the lock and safely release it.

 Note: this nuget package contains c# source code and depends on System.Collections.Concurrent introduced in .Net 4.0.

 **Example**

-Simple usage where we try to aquire the lock for 100 ms.
+Simple usage where we try to acquire the lock for 100 ms.
-So if somewhere else in our application this same lock was already aquired, we will wait until we aquire the lock or 100 ms has passed.
+So if somewhere else in our application this same lock was already acquired, we will wait until we acquire the lock or 100 ms has passed.

 ```csharp